wdawson/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 Rotates the current [keys](#certificate-json-web-key-object) for a Custom Authorization Server.
 If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and the Custom Authorization Server immediately begins using the new active key to sign tokens.

->NOTE: Authorization server keys can be rotated in both `MANUAL` and `AUTO` mode, however, it is recommended to rotate keys manually only when the authorization server is in `MANUAL` mode.
+>NOTE: Okta rotates your keys automatically in `AUTO` mode.
+You can rotate keys yourself in either mode.
 If keys are rotated manually, any intermediate cache should be invalidated and keys should be fetched again using the [keys](#get-authorization-server-keys) endpoint.

 ##### Request Parameters
 {:.api .api-request .api-request-params}